starshooter12345/DevConnector/README.md

 # DevConnector

 This is a MERN stack social media application that includes authentication, profiles and forum posts.
+It includes perfection

 1.Clone the project